Why mathematics is considered a universal language

 An timeless and evolving language

 Over the centuries, the mathematical language has evolved while maintaining its basic structure.
 Although new concepts and theories emerge regularly, the mathematical fundamentals remain constant and universally recognized.
-This ability to adapt ensures that mathematics remain relevant in an ever-changing world, capable of addressing contemporary problems while remaining a pillar of knowledge.
+This ability to adapt ensures that mathematics remain relevant in an ever-changing world, capable of addressing contemporary problems while remaining a cornerstone of knowledge.

 • Precision: Mathematics provide a rigorous framework for expressing ideas without ambiguity.